strikergoutham/dependabot-alerts/README.md

 host the files.

 2. Create a lambda function with access to read/write to an output S3 bucket.
-3. Create a AWS secret inside secrets manager service with the follwing name value pairs : slack_webhook_dependabot : webhook to your slack channel. gh_token_dependabot : github token to read the private repositories.
+3. Create an AWS secret inside secrets manager service with the follwing name value pairs : slack_webhook_dependabot : webhook to your slack channel. gh_token_dependabot : github token to read the private repositories.
 4. Attach role to Lambda function to read the above created AWS secret.